Judging—When SHOULD You Judge and When SHOULDN’T You Judge?

 For further insights see the 14-minute video Wrong Judging & Right Judging.

 This article was edited from Dirk’s 2015 book The Believer’s Guide to FORGIVENESS & WARFARE.
-You can pick up a copy here (just scroll down).
+You can pick up a copy here (both print and eBook versions are available).

 comments powered by Disqus